SvenBroeckling/phasesix-rulebook/published/rolls_en.md

 ### The minimum roll

-The minimum roll is taken from the ancestry and noted on the character.
-A human has a minimum roll of 5+, which can be changed due to special circumstances.
+The minimum roll for a character is 5+.
+This can be altered by lineage, additional character templates or special circumstances.

 > Hagen's player wants to use brute force to break down a door that stands between him and a suspected gang of thieves.
 The GM asks him to roll for strength.
 >
 > Hagen has a value of 4, so he rolls 4 dice.
 Any die that comes up 5 or higher is a success.
 However, Hagen's player rolls 4 successes and immediately kicks the door in the first thief's face.

-The minimum roll is in the form of 'X+' to indicate that this is the minimum roll that must be achieved.
+The minimum roll is in the form of "X+" to indicate that this is the minimum roll that must be achieved.

 ### Levels of difficulty

 The GM can modify the minimum roll for particularly easy or difficult checks.
 For hard checks, the modifier can be specified as a roll +, for easy checks as a roll -.

-A +3 test means that the minimum roll is increased by 3, so 8+ for a human.
+A +3 test means that the minimum roll is increased by 3, so usually 8+.
 This is where the fact that all dice are rolled *further* comes into play, i.e. they are *exploding dice*.

-The usual difficulty levels are
+The usual difficulty levels are:

 * **-2**: very easy
 * **1**: easy
 * **0**: normal
-* **1**: difficult
+* **+1**: difficult
-* **2**: very difficult
+* **+3**: very difficult
-* **3**: extremely difficult
+* **+6**: extremely difficult
-* **4**: impossible
+* **+12**: impossible

 > There are two locks to pick, a simple padlock and a complex cylinder lock.
 Hagen has a picking skill of 3.
-The GM requires a -1 check for the padlock and a +3 check for the cylinder lock.
+The GM requires a -1 check for the padlock and a +6 check for the cylinder lock.
 >
-> Hagen rolls 3 dice on 4+ for the padlock and 3 dice on 8+ for the cylinder lock.
+> Hagen rolls 3 dice on 4+ for the padlock and 3 dice on 11+ for the cylinder lock.

 ### Exploding Dice

-In Phase Six, it is possible for the minimum rolls to be higher than 6+, sometimes significantly higher.
+In {{ world_book.book_title }}, it is possible for the minimum rolls to be higher than 6+, sometimes significantly higher.
 The *exploding dice* rule applies to any roll.

 Dice that result in a 6 after being rolled may be rolled again.
 The results are then added together.
 For example, a 9+ roll can be made by rolling a 6 and then at least a 3.
 A 14+ roll can only be made by rolling a 6, then another 6 and then at least a 2.

 As no distinction is made between the individual dice in a roll of multiple dice, all sixes can be re-rolled at the same time if this is necessary to achieve a high minimum roll.

-> Hagen's GM requires him to roll a +9 Courage die, as he is fighting alone against the band of robbers.
+> Hagen's GM requires him to roll a +9 Courage check, as he is fighting alone against the band of robbers.
 He must therefore roll a 14 on at least one of his Courage roll dice.
 Fortunately, he has a Courage rating of 5, so he has 5 dice to roll.
 >
 > On the first roll, he rolls 4,2,6,6,1, giving him two sixes, which he can keep rolling to try to get to 14.
 The second roll (with the two dice) shows a 6 and a 1.
 >
 > Now he can only re-roll the remaining die, which shows a 6.
-Since the second roll shows a 1, even the Strong Courage does not help, and Hagen only gets a 13.
+Since the second roll shows a 1, even the strong courage does not help, and Hagen only gets a 13.

 ### Critical successes